 Workers’ Liberty’s conference this year will be discussing and debating maybe amending a document, “Fighting Climate Crises”.
 This article is a section from it.
-A future issue of Solidarity soon will carry the second and final instalment of the climate document going to conference this year.
-It discusses: the trade union movement; the new climate movement from the Youth Strikes to Extinction Rebellion, and beyond; the broader revolutionary left, and; Workers’ Liberty’s traditions in climate activism, and our next steps.
+Solidarity 523 carried the second and final instalment of it.
+The document has since been updated.
+See a more recent version, in conference motion form, here.

 The first research demonstrating that carbon dioxide released through burning fossil fuels would drive global warming was published well over a century ago, the first government warnings in the 1960s, and the first IPCC report in 1990.